Tiledesk/tiledesk/helm/docs/tls.md

  domains:
   - console.tiledesk.local
 ```
+After you must:
-Create a new certificate for each domains you need.
-Attention create the DNS entry before applying the command.
-After that run:
+* Create the DNS entry
+* Create a new certificate running:

 ```console
 kubectl apply -f certificate-tiledesk.yaml
 ```

 View your ssl certificates with:  ```kubectl describe managedcertificate certificate-tiledesk```.
 You can also use : ```gcloud beta compute ssl-certificates list --project GOOGLE_PROJECT_NAME```.
 If you want to delete an existing GKE certificate run: ```gcloud compute ssl-certificates delete CERTIFICATE_ID --project GOOGLE_PROJECT_NAME```

-gce-ingress.yaml attento linkare??

 ### Use your existing SSL Certificate